 Fine hair versus thin hair — there is a difference.
 Fine hair is the actual texture of your strands, and thin hair considers density and the number of strands on your head.
 Both the texture of your hair and the number of strands on your head (density) are determined by genetics, but life changes, poor hair care habits and harmful products can result in brittle strands and thin hair.

 The best practice is to take a 360-degree approach to your hair's wellness.
 Eat a hair-healthy diet, reduce stress, stay hydrated, exercise and get plenty of quality sleep.
-Also, revamp your hair care routine with the addition of plant-powered shampoos, conditioners, foams, serums and supplements that will help reduce shedding and encourage visibly thicker, fuller hair!
+Also, revamp your hair care routine with the addition of plant-powered shampoos, conditioners, foams, serums and supplements.

 More From VEGAMOUR